 However, after years and years of continuing to push myself further and further, and a semester of college that seemed determined to end me, I finally kind of lost it.

 But I did fall into something like a rough patch.
-I stopped looking on the bright side, a quality of mine I have always found valuable.
+I stopped looking on the bright side—a quality of mine I have always found valuable.
 I didn’t really feel anything, good or bad.
 I went on autopilot.
 I just kept moving although I really didn’t feel there anymore.

 Nothing really made me laugh.
 I would wake up before my alarm and dread the moment it would go off, feeling incapable of facing another day like this.
 And then I would roll out of bed and coast through another day.

 Something I only just realized about myself is that I feel like I don’t deserve anything that has happened to me.
-I am lucky enough to have been able to move from my hometown to the bustling city of Chicago where I am studying the subject I love in a very nice (and pricey, yikes) school that scrapes the sky.
+I am lucky enough to have been able to move from my hometown to the bustling city of Chicago where I am studying the subject I love in a school that scrapes the sky.
 I have two jobs that I love and am constantly meeting people who could take me far in my field and help me to go somewhere after the much-awaited (and sometimes much-dreaded) graduation day.
 I am happy, for the most part.

 And I have convinced myself over time that I don’t deserve any of that.
 That I don’t deserve to be where I am doing what I do and loving it.
-That I found a loophole, caught the universe on a day it wasn’t looking and snuck my way in.
+That I found a loophole—caught the universe on a day it wasn’t looking and snuck my way in.

-And I think I have also convinced myself that the day I take a break is the day that the universe realizes that it has made a mistake and takes it all away from me.
-That the minute I allow myself a moment of rest is the moment I wake up back in my twin bed with the band posters on the walls in a town that holds no prospects and no happiness for me.
+And I think I have also convinced myself that the day I take a break is the day that the universe realizes it has made a mistake and takes it all away from me.
+That the minute I allow myself a moment of rest is the moment I wake up back in the twin bed with the band posters on the walls in a town that holds no prospects and no happiness for me.
 I am afraid of losing it all.

 So, I push myself.
 I burn the candle at both ends.
 I go and go and go until I can’t anymore, all to prevent an event that I created in my own head.

 I have never been the smartest or the prettiest or the funniest person in a room.
 I haven’t ever been the most creative or the most successful or the person with the best grades.
 I’ve never been the best at math.
 And I’m never ever going to be.
 I have never had a solid, tangible thing to hold and say “This.
-This is why I’m here” to justify my place in the world.
+This is why I’m here,” to justify my place in the world.